jlparkI/AntPack/README.md

 a few sequences and comparing them to their assigned VJ genes.

-v0.3.8.5 contains a couple of minor bug fixes and error messages that are more clear when a highly conserved residue is missing (the message now more clearly indicates which group of highly conserved residues was altered).
+v0.3.8.6.1 contains a couple of minor bug fixes and error messages that are more clear when a highly conserved residue is missing (the message now more clearly indicates which group of highly conserved residues was altered), together with some slight modifications to the liability search tool to make it more intelligible.

 ## Installation